sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 1. Enable showing jump lists of recent items.
 2. Pin Photos to the taskbar, and open some images in the photos app.
-3. Right click the pinned photos app and verify that a jump list of recently opened items pops up.
+3. Right click the pinned photos app and verify that a jumplist of recently opened items pops up.
 4. Enable policy.
 5. Restart explorer.exe
 6. Check that Settings toggle is grayed out.
-7. Right Click pinned photos app and verify that there is no jump list of recent items.
+7. Right Click pinned photos app and verify that there is no jumplist of recent items.

 <a href="" id="start-hiderecentlyaddedapps"></a>**Start/HideRecentlyAddedApps**
 > [!NOTE]